hamelsmu/Docker_Tutorial/README.md

 ### Contents:

 1. **Basic Tutorial:**  These are files that accompany the [Medium](https://medium.com/@hamelhusain/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5) article that introduce Docker.

 2. **GPU Tutorial:** These are files that I used to build a Docker container for deep learning on [P3 GPU instances on AWS](https://aws.amazon.com/ec2/instance-types/p3/).
 This is using [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker).

 ### Contributing

 Pull requests, comments, issues, etc. are welcome!

+### Resources
+[This repo](https://github.com/hamelsmu/docker-cpu) contains the Dockerfile and the `run_jupyter.sh` file that accompanies the basic tutorial.